-Regional seismic stratigraphic correlation shows that the Quaternary bryozoan mound complex, represented on seismic imagery by a distinctive mounded facies, occurs in a narrow band immediately below the shelf edge along much of the western Great Australian Bight.
+Regional seismic stratigraphic correlation shows that the Pleistocene bryozoan mound complex, represented on seismic imagery by a distinctive mounded facies, occurs in a narrow band immediately below the shelf edge along much of the western Great Australian Bight.
 Lithostratigraphic data indicate that bryozoans are also important constituents of underlying nonmounded packstone and grainstone facies corresponding to the lower parts of seismic Sequence 2.
-Seismic Sequences 3 (middle-late Miocene) and 4 (early Miocene) are characterized by bioclastic grainstones, packstones, and wackestones, with minor foraminiferal ooze.
+Seismic Sequences 3 (middle-late Miocene) and 4 (early Oligocene-middle Miocene) are characterized by bioclastic grainstones, packstones, and wackestones, with minor foraminiferal ooze.
 Increased amplitudes toward the base of Sequence 3 probably represent increased impedance contrast associated with interbedded silicified horizons, and disconformity surfaces visible on the high-resolution seismic within both sequences appear to correlate with firmgrounds and hardgrounds.
 Lithostratigraphic and biostratigraphic data show that the small mounds immediately overlying the distinctive Sequence 7 progradational wedge are composed of lithified bioclastic packstone and wackestone of Eocene age.
 The only samples recovered from Sequence 7 are carbonate-cemented sandstone fragments forming the uppermost sequence boundary, with the underlying friable sandstones being too poorly cemented for recovery.

-Site 1133 is located on the middle upper slope in 1037.2 m of water.
+Site 1133 is located on the middle-upper slope in 1037.2 m of water.
 It was one of two paleoceanographic sites located to intersect pelagic sections that collectively span the entire Cenozoic succession and form the deeper water component of the shelf-to-basin transect.
-The principal objectives at this site were to (1) recover pelagic ooze from the middle upper slope to construct a Cenozoic paleoceanographic record of the opening of the Southern Ocean and the development of the Circum-Antarctic Current, (2) determine the history of Cenozoic CCD fluctuations and intermediate water mass variations, and (3) determine depositional and diagenetic facies on the middle upper slope.
-Drilling difficulties severely restricted the extent to which these objectives could be met.
+The principal objectives at this site were to (1) recover pelagic ooze from the middle-upper slope to construct a Cenozoic paleoceanographic record of the opening of the Southern Ocean and the development of the Circum-Antarctic Current, (2) determine the history of Cenozoic CCD fluctuations and intermediate water mass variations, and (3) determine depositional and diagenetic facies on the middle-upper slope.

 Sediments recovered at Site 1133 were divided into two major lithostratigraphic units.
 Unit I (0-28.55 mbsf) consists of gray and white, moderately to strongly bioturbated calcareous ooze with varying amounts of calcareous nannofossils and planktonic foraminifers.
-This unit was divided into three subunits based on color changes, textural differences, firmgrounds, and a scoured surface.
+This unit was subdivided into three subunits based on color changes, textural differences, firmgrounds, and a scoured surface.
 The boundary between Unit I and II is marked by a firmground that separates overlying white nannofossil ooze from underlying unlithified bioclastic wackestone.
-Unit II (28.55-142.59 mbsf) consists mainly of (1) gray to light gray, poorly sorted, unlithified bioclastic wackestone, with very fine grained silt- to sand-sized particles; (2) gray, light gray to light olive-gray, unlithified to partially lithified bioclastic packstone with poorly to wellsorted silt- to sand-sized grains; and (3) gray to dark gray chert/porcellanite (silicified wackestone).
+Unit II (28.55-142.59 mbsf) consists mainly of (1) gray to light gray, poorly sorted, unlithified bioclastic wackestone, with very fine-grained silt- to sand-sized particles; (2) gray, light gray to light olive gray, uniform, unlithified to partially lithified bioclastic packstone, with poorly to well-sorted silt- to sand-sized grains; and (3) gray to dark gray chert/porcellanite (silicified wackestone).
 Most of the recovered sediments are pebble- to cobble-sized fragments.
-Some porcellanite/chert fragments are draped with a thin layer of unlithified to partially lithified bioclastic packstone.
-It is likely that the entire unit consists of bioclastic packstone or wackestone containing beds or lenses of preferentially silicified limestone (formerly nannofossil planktonic foraminiferal ooze/chalk).
+Some porcellanite/chert fragments are draped with a thin layer of unlithified to partially lithified bioclastic packstone or wackestone containing beds or lenses of preferentially silicified limestone (formerly nannofossil planktonic foraminiferal ooze/chalk).

-Drilling at Site 1133 revealed the presence of two major biostratigraphic units, dated by nannofossils and planktonic foraminifers as Quaternary and middle-early Miocene.
-The Quaternary sequence extends down to 21.49 mbsf and overlies a thin, highly condensed interval with upper Miocene assemblages.
-This disconformity represents a hiatus of at least 3 m.y., and a second disconformity at 28.55 mbsf separates upper Miocene from lower-middle Miocene sediment and spans ~6 m.y.
-Three main benthic foraminiferal assemblages are recognized a diversified Quaternary calcareous assemblage, a diversified upper Miocene assemblage, and an impoverished middle-lower Miocene assemblage.
+Drilling at Site 1133 revealed the presence of two major biostratigraphic units, dated by nannofossils and planktonic foraminifers as Pleistocene and middle-early Miocene.
+The Pleistocene sequence extends down to 21.49 mbsf and overlies a thin, highly condensed interval with upper Miocene assemblages.
+This disconformity represents a hiatus of at least 3 m.y., and a second disconformity at 28.55 mbsf separates upper Miocene from lower-middle Miocene (Zone NN5/NN4).
+Three main benthic foraminifer assemblages are recognized-a diversified Pleistocene calcareous assemblage, a diversified upper Miocene assemblage, and an impoverished middle-lower Miocene assemblage.
 All three assemblages indicate middle to lower bathyal paleodepths.